nextflow-io/training/docs/basic_training/setup.md

 # Environment setup

-There are two main ways to get started with Nextflow's foundational workshop material.
+There are two main ways to get started with Nextflow's Fundamentals workshop material.

 The first is to install the requirements [locally](#local-installation), which is best if you are already familiar with Git and Docker, or working offline.